AlvinStanescu/ControllerTester/README.md

 The tool is designed to be easily extendable with plug-in Controller Fault Models.
 A template for Fault Models will be provided in a future version.

 ## Known issues
 * When moving a project from a computer to another and using the project the model should be built before, since the MATLAB COM Automation Server fails at building the model.
-For this purpose please create a new project on the new PC, since it contains a workaround for building the accelerated model.
+For this purpose please re-validate the simulation settings so that an accelerated model is built, or create a new project on the other PC, since the SimulationWorker contains a workaround for building the accelerated model.